s0mr4t/boucp.github.io/README.md

 This site is mainly created for storing main topic about algorithm, data structure and related problems.

 # How this site created
-Thanks to mcdocs and mcdocs-material open source developers.
+Thanks to mkdocs and mkdocs-material open source python developers.
+This site is created only by python packages.
+There are a lot of ways to build and deploy mkdocs static site.
+This is one of the simplest ways to build and deploy in github.
-This site is created only by python packages. first install python and then install pip in terminal. then
+first install python and then install pip in terminal. then install mkdocs.
 ```bash
 $ pip3 install mkdocs
 ```
-then
+Then make a site and enter those folder.
 ```bash
 $ mkdocs new site
 $ cd site
 ```
-then
+Then to  see local website view.
 ```bash
 $ mkdocs serve
 ```
-to see local website view.

 then install mkdocs-material theme
 ```bash
 $ pip3 install mkdocs-material